-Our business performance in 2018 showed selective growth in an uncertain and competitive operating environment.
+Our business performance in 2018 showed selective growth in an uncertain and competitive operating environment, as described in the CFO review in the Strategic Report.

 The Committee approved payments to Executive Directors under the Santander UK Variable Pay Plan in the context of this performance.